The64thGamer/cheeseepedia/content/wiki/Holiday 2003 Show.md

 *[Chuck E. Says 02]({{< ref "wiki/Chuck E Says 02.md" >}})
 *New Birthday
 *Go Santa Go
-**Birthday Break**: Happy Holidays logo with music (reused from Holiday Party) set to a 1 minute or 2 minute countdown.
+<b>Birthday Break</b>: Happy Holidays logo with music (reused from Holiday Party) set to a 1 minute or 2 minute countdown.
 This would then lead into the Birthday show.
-##Showtape Scans / Images:##
+<h2>Showtape Scans / Images:</h2>